Brandonbukeke/FavouriteDishApp/README.md

 It is an  Android application that helps users browse through different dishes,add,edit or even delete dishes.It also offers recipes of all dishes.

-Built the app using Jetpack Compose,MVVM architecture,Coroutines,Work Manager,Notifications,Retrofit,Room Database,Live data,navigation components,CRUD and Rx Java.
+Built the app using Jetpack Compose,MVVM architecture,navigation components,Android Palette,Coroutines,Work Manager,Notifications,Retrofit,Room Database,Live data,,CRUD operations and Rx Java.